chipcerio/newsly/README.md

 Newsly is a **work-in-progress** news tracking Android app, that connects the sources to [News API](https://newsapi.org/).
 It is still in development stage.

 The app contains a Master/Detail flow type UI and uses RxJava heavily.
 Added a layer on top of data layer to separate the logic that retrieves the data and maps it to the entity model from the business logic that acts on the model.

+It also works offline and has a pagination to fetch more articles.

 Also, themeing isn't applied to the app